Volocopter VoloCity

 - Article: Volocopter Moves To Enter U.S. eVTOL Air Taxi Market, Aviation International News Online, Jan.
 15, 2021

-- Article: Two years out from air taxi service, Volocopter raises $240 million Series D, eVTOL Magazine, Mar.
+- Article: Two years out from air taxi service, Volocopter raises $240 million Series D, Vertical Magazine, Mar.
 3, 2021

-- Article: Volocopter’s roadmap to scaled urban air mobility focuses on strong partnerships, eVTOL Magazine, Mar.
+- Article: Volocopter’s roadmap to scaled urban air mobility focuses on strong partnerships, Vertical Magazine, Mar.
 24, 2021

 - Article: Volocopter releases second White Paper on Urban Air Mobility, says strong partnerships vital for introducing air taxi services into cities, eVTOL Insights, Mar.
 25, 2021